LeeEndl/Luna-cpp/README.md

 - CMakeList.txt for static library support
 - Experiment with coroutine
 - create a anime and/or MMORPG themed discord bot game
-- implement JSON when stack data is complete and stable